Texel Arrival: Tips for the ferry & route by car or bike

 Important for the Texel arrival: You can find the current prices on the Website of the ferry.

-How long does the crossing to Texel take?
+How long does it take to get to Texel by ferry?

 The crossing takes 20 minutes.
-The ferry departs from Den Helder every hour between 6:30 and 21:30 on weekdays.
-On Sundays and public holidays and depending on the season, the ferry service starts later.
-Exact and up-to-date information can be found on the Website of the ferry.
+The ferry departs from Den Helder every hour on weekdays between 6:30 and 21:30.
+On Sundays and public holidays, as well as depending on the season, the ferry service starts later.
+Detailed and up-to-date information can be found on the Website of the ferry.

 Is the island of Texel car-free?